alper/nix-shorts/posts/install-things-to-nix-profile.md

 # Install things to Nix Profile

-The Nix Profile is the place where you can install packages permanently so that it will still be there on a new shell.
+The Nix Profile is the place where you can install packages permanently so that they will still be there when you start a new shell.

-We'll install things there using the `nix profile` subcommend.
-This is one of several ways to configure your environment with Nix and it is the one we'll discuss here because it's quite straight-forward.
+We'll install things using the `nix profile` subcommand.
+This is one of several ways to configure your environment with Nix and it is the one we'll discuss here.

 One thing to note is that once you use `nix profile` the older `nix-env` command will no longer work.
 These commands are not compatible with each other.
 ## What is Nix Profile?

-Nix Profile is a symlink location in `~/.nix-profile` when you install Nix that ultimately resolves to a location in the store.
+Nix Profile is a symlink location that's created in `~/.nix-profile` when you install Nix that resolves to a location in the store.

 ```bash
 $ readlink ~/.nix-profile